-Mezzo-soprano Taylor Raven joined LA Opera's Domingo-Colburn-Stein Young Artist Program during the 2017/18 season and made her company debut as Vanderdendur in Candide.
+Mezzo-soprano Taylor Raven joined LA Opera's young artist program during the 2017/18 season and made her company debut as Vanderdendur in Candide.

 Her mainstage appearances during the 2018/19 season include Tebaldo in Don Carlo, the Sandman in Hansel and Gretel and Annio in The Clemency of Titus.
-Additionally, she was the mezzo-soprano soloist for the world premiere of Joby Talbot's new score for Vampyr at the Theatre at Ace Hotel, and she will appear as Jocabed in the world premiere of Henry Mollicone's Moses at the Cathedral of Our Lady of the Angels.
-This summer, she will return to Wolf Trap Opera Company as a 2019 Filene Artist to perform the roles of Rosina in The Barber of Seville and Concepción in Ravel's L’heure espagnole.
+Additionally, she was the mezzo-soprano soloist for the world premiere of Joby Talbot's new score for Vampyr at the Theatre at Ace Hotel, and she appeared as Jocabed in the world premiere of Henry Mollicone's Moses at the Cathedral of Our Lady of the Angels.
+In the summer of 2019, she returned to Wolf Trap Opera Company as a Filene Artist to perform the roles of Rosina in The Barber of Seville and Concepción in Ravel's L’heure espagnole.

 In 2018, she appeared with Wolf Trap Opera Company as Gertrude in Romeo et Juliette.
 Ms. Raven was a Pittburgh Opera Resident Artist in the 2016/17 season, where she performed as Oronte in Handel’s Riccardo Primo and as "Hannah after" in Laura Kaminsky's As One for its Pennsylvania premiere.
 In 2016, Ms. Raven performed in the Schwabacher Summer Concert with San Francisco Opera's Merola Opera Program.
 She recently performed the role of Marian Anderson in Deep River: Marian Anderson's Journey with Virginia Opera.
 As a Young Artist with Central City Opera in 2015, Ms. Raven was seen in scenes from Carmen, Street Scene and The Ballad of Baby Doe.